How To Catch Mulloway (Jewfish)

 Put in some good night fishing hours and you’re already most of the way to catching a mulloway.

 Mulloways love to feed in gutters running parallel to the beach.
 Gutters are simply deeper areas of water along the coast.
 Gutters are not unusual or special.
 You’d be surprised how much surf beach has a slightly deeper area running parallel to the beach.
 It’s not amazingly deep or particularly significant.
-You’ve probably swam in gutters and noticed the water depth becoming slightly shallower as you go further from shore.
+You’ve probably swam in gutters and noticed the water depth becoming deep then slightly shallower as you go further from shore.
 To find a gutter, look for deeper, darker water, and areas where breaking waves reform and become flatter and wider.
 Gutters can be right on the shore, surprisingly close, and can also be further out at a distance that is too far to cast to.
 Find a gutter you can cast to and target it with your casts.
-Doesn’t have to be right in the deepest part.
-Also try closer to the shore and try further away from the deepest point.
+It doesn’t have to be right in the deepest part.
+Try closer to the shore and try further away from the deepest point.
 Avoid areas with seaweed.
 Even during the day seaweed is a major pain.
 At night it’s very difficult to negotiate and will make your fishing experience unpleasant.
 Seaweed will cause you to give up prematurely.

 The diagram below shows a cross sectional view of a beach with a gutter.
 The gutter is where you will catch mulloway.
 Even gutters very close to the shore are productive.